Who Owns ASML? Top Shareholders & Recent Insider Buys

 Reviewed by: Thomas Richmond

-For institutions, ASML is both a high-quality compounder and a geopolitical balancing act.
-Its machines are central to the global chip race, giving it pricing power and long-term growth potential, but also exposure to political pressure and semiconductor cycles.
-Once concentrated among European investors, ASML is now widely held by global asset managers, sovereign funds, and pension systems, reflecting its rise from a niche supplier to a critical gatekeeper of the digital economy.
+What makes ASML particularly interesting is its role as both a high-quality compounder and a geopolitical chess piece.
+Its machines sit at the center of the global chip race, giving the company long-term pricing power but also exposing it to export restrictions, trade tensions, and semiconductor cycles.
+Once concentrated among European investors, ASML is now widely held by global asset managers, sovereign wealth funds, and pension systems, reflecting its evolution from a niche supplier to a critical gatekeeper of the digital economy.

 The Big Money Behind ASML’s Stock